sarahstrong314/MCR3U/2 - Functions and Function Transformations/5 - Stretches, Compressions, and Reflections.md

 A **horizontal stretch** or **horizontal compression** is a transformation resulting from a constant being multiplied to the function.

 This constant is denoted a.
-When abs(a) is greater than 1, it is stretch by a factor of a.
+When abs(a) is greater than 1, it is a stretch by a factor of a.
 When abs(a) is between 0 and 1, is a compression by a factor of 1/a.

 Examples: The transformation of f(x) = 2x^2 is a horizontal compression by a factor of 2, the transformation of f(x) = (x^2)/2 is a horizontal stretch by a factor of 2.